bilyiv/design-patterns-examples/README.md

-# Design patterns in PHP examples
+# Design patterns in examples

 There are following design patterns:
 * [Strategy](StrategyPattern)